 NFC tags

-NFC tags are small and robust so they can be easily affixed to most kind of assets.
+NFC tags are small and robust enough to be easily affixed to most kind of assets.

 Unlike QR codes they don’t require line of sight or a particular level of light to be scanned effectively.